Baltimore biodefense executives face grilling in Congress over botched production of J&J vaccine

 ``This conclusion raises questions regarding whether Dr. Kadlec’s office performed sufficient diligence before awarding the contract to Emergent,'' the staff report said.

-Kadlec said in an interview Wednesday morning that his previous work as a consultant for Emergent did not influence his reviews of their 2020 contacts for coronavirus vaccine.
+Kadlec said in an interview Wednesday morning that his previous work as a consultant for Emergent did not influence his reviews of its 2020 contacts for the coronavirus vaccine.
 He said multiple officials from Trump’s Operation Warp Speed were involved in decision-making.

-The Trump administration weighed the risks raised in the 2020 inspection reports about Emergent but had no alternatives for contract manufacturing of vaccine at the time, especially on an emergency basis, he said.
-Ultimately, Merck emerged as willing to make Johnson & Johnson vaccine, Kadlec said, a deal initiated in the Trump administration and completed by the Biden administration.
+The Trump administration weighed the risks raised in the 2020 inspection reports about Emergent but had no alternatives for contract manufacturing of vaccines at the time, especially on an emergency basis, he said.
+Ultimately, Merck emerged as willing to make the Johnson & Johnson vaccine, Kadlec said, a deal initiated in the Trump administration and completed by the Biden administration.
 That vaccine production is expected to begin later this year.

-Kadlec added that the Trump administration knew there were risks associated with manufacturing both AstraZeneca vaccine and Johnson & Johnson vaccine in the same Emergent plant.
+Kadlec added that the Trump administration knew there were risks associated with manufacturing both the AstraZeneca vaccine and the Johnson & Johnson vaccine in the same Emergent plant.

 ``This was the best bad choice that we had,'' Kadlec said. ``We didn’t have a lot of good choices at the time.''